 Did you know a funeral doesn’t have to be at a cemetery or church?
 Whilst these places are common, we can organise your service in a variety of settings including:

 A favourite public space

-Contact Faye or Nikki to discuss your location wishes.
+Contact Nikki and the Mid West Funerals team to discuss your location wishes.

 When you’re dealing with great loss and involved in arranging a funeral, you’ll appreciate up-front information, best pricing and zero-pressure.
 You’ll be able to choose from our stocked variety of affordable wooden, laminated and wicker coffins or we’ll order you something more unique and personal.
 You’ll always get our best prices up-front and, whilst we’ll show you the options, each decision is personal and yours to make without persuasion.